sarah-fitzgerald/pands-problem-sheet/README.md

 ### Explanation of code

 User is prompted to inter height and weight as an float.
-After input, weight is divided by height in meters to the power of 2 [REF 1.].
+After input, weight is divided by height in meters to the power of 2.
 After which the output it printed.

 ### Reference